Themezly/Documentation/pages/plugins-and-widgets/unyson.md

 1. __ Sliders __ &nbsp;-&nbsp;  Create Sliders and use them in your WordpRess installation.
 1. __ Mega Menu __ &nbsp;-&nbsp; Create mega menu rows within the theme top menu.
 1. __ Events __ &nbsp;-&nbsp; Create Events section on your WordpRess installation.
+1. __ Page Blocks __ &nbsp;-&nbsp;  This is a custom post type that will help you create custom page builder content for specific theme areas
 1. __ SEO __ &nbsp;-&nbsp; Optimize your WordPress website by adding customized page meta titles, keywords and descriptions.